Samuel Cornell Plant: China

 Chinese Maritime Customs Service offered Plant a position in 1915 as First Senior River Inspector for the Upper Yangtze with an office in Chongqing.
 This role enabled Plant's vast knowledge and expertise to be extended to recipients of all nationalities.
 He trained pilots - both foreign and Chinese, issued licenses, developed a manual, installed navigational marks, inspected ships and established signaling systems to ensure successful passages.
 Captain Plant was awarded two Chia-Ho Medals by the Chinese Government.
 In 1917 he received a Class 6 Chia-Ho Medal and in 1921, he was awarded a Class 5 Chia-Ho Medal.

 Personal life

 Plant married Alice Sophia Peters in Bushire, Persia in April 1894.
 She was his constant companion.
 Alice accompanied Plant on his first trip up the Upper Yangtze aboard Pioneer and joined him on the Olry.
 She also traveled with him on the Chinese native craft, Junie, and on Shutung and Shuhun.
-In 1919, the Plants sold their home in Chonging's foreign community and moved to Xintan, an exclusively Chinese village, home to many Chinese junk owners and pilots.
+In 1919, the Plants sold their home in Chongqing's foreign community and moved to Xintan, an exclusively Chinese village, home to many Chinese junk owners and pilots.
 They did not have any biological children but did adopt two Chinese daughters.
 These Chinese girls were identified as Isobel and Clara Qian, orphaned biological daughters of Sichuan's Commissioner of Foreign Affairs, Qian Weishan, and his English wife, Adela Robina Warburton, whom he met while studying in London.